Children bear the brunt of poverty throughout the world ….

 Homeless, hungry, and often physically and sexually abused, young boys and girls turn to whatever substance can help alleviate the pain.
 The most common drugs are glue and crack (cocaine), with jars of glue particularly prevalent and easy to get hold of.

 One little jar, its contents inhaled frequently, will typically last a child a day.
 You can see the effects of glue immediately – children appear zoned out, lethargic, and after a few hours they will slump over on the street, incapable of telling you their name or age.
-This neurotoxic substance helps to take away the sensations of cold, hunger and pain, but it is also highly addictive and causes hallucinations as well as brain damage.
+This neurotoxic substance helps to take alleviate cold, hunger and pain, but it is also highly addictive and causes hallucinations as well as brain damage.

 Casa Alianza’s residential programmes are there to help children who actively want to leave the streets, and children who enter voluntarily understand that they cannot bring drugs into the centre.
 The staff goes all out to rehabilitate children, help them beat their addiction and transition to a healthy and sustainable way of living.